Recordings In The Workplaceachkarlaw-admin

-Recordings by Employers
+Recordings in the Workplace by Employers

 Employers may also be tempted to secretly record their interactions with their employees for the purpose of maintaining a record of conversations, gathering evidence for future disciplinary actions, and carrying out investigations of workplace misconduct.
-Recordings may even take the form of collecting data about their employees for the same purposes.
+Recordings in the workplace may even take the form of collecting data about their employees for the same purposes.